tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 subtitle: Why (their) culture eats (your) strategy for breakfast
 ---

-You might think that being a consultant is easy.
-Clients hire you to help change their company in some way.
-You make some recommendations and provide some insights and then...

-The change rarely happens like you recommended.

-Why is that?
-Well, we think consulting is:

-*analysis -> insight -> recommendation -> review -> implementation*
+As a consultant you're not in the business of recommendations.
+You're in the business of change.
+And while producing recommendations might feel like a straight forward process, getting to actual change requires a complex path through many layers of the business and ultimately must come up against the strongest force of all within an organization: culture.

-At best this is too simple, at worst it's flat out wrong.
-The problem is just below the surface - you're hired to change their company **in a way they've so far been unable to change**.
+Clients hire you to help change their company so you might think they're primed for change but the problem is just under the surface - you're hired to change their company **in a way they've so far been unable to change**.
 That simple addition starts to help us understand the complexity and challenges of "consulting" or "strategy".

 In summary - the key to effective consulting is to first understand the culture within the organization that resisted this change.
-And then recognize that you can certainly have small wins but change "against the grain" of the culture takes a long time and requires changing people's beliefs at scale.
+And then recognize which recommendations go "with the grain" of the organization and which go "against the grain".
+Going against the grain is a long slow process of and requires changing people's beliefs at scale.

 ## Every company has a grain